DecomPy/DecomPy/docs/source/Documentation/3_DesignDecisions/6_LLVMComparison/2_llvm-reward-function.rst

 **************************************************

-The team needs to use the LLVM API to create a reward function that will judge how close we are to our goal of lifting decompiled LLVM into commpiler generated unoptimized LLVM.
+The team needs to use the LLVM API to create a reward function that will judge how close we are to our goal of lifting decompiled LLVM into compiler generated unoptimized LLVM.
 Specifically, we will need to compare two LLVM functions, one compiled by Clang to unoptimized LLVM and the other lifted by a decompiler to LLVM.
 This document outlines which aspects of an LLVM program we might want to compare and how these can be quantified as a reward function.
 It is important to note that as the team trains the RL agent, the reward function will need to be refined.